-In 2012 the Government released two major education reform papers; the New Directions for School Leadership and the Teaching Profession discussion paper and the Towards Victoria as a Learning Community policy paper.
+In 2012 the Government released two major education reform policies; From New Directions to Action: World class teaching and school leadership and the Towards Victoria as a Learning Community policy statements.
 Together with our statement on universal Languages education, the initiatives in these papers form our education strategy to lift Victoria into the global top tier within a decade.

 Improved performance of this magnitude will depend on significant improvements in the quality of teaching across all Victorian classrooms.